pwang649/myWiki/docs/Robotics/Control/DP.md

 & =\argmin_u \left\{\frac{\partial V(x, t)}{\partial x} \cdot f_1(x)+\left(\frac{\partial V(x, t)}{\partial x} \cdot f_2(x)\right) u\right\}
 \end{aligned}
 $$
 This is a linear optimization in $u$ and can easily be solved in an analytical fashion.
-So one of the advantages of applying DP in continuous-time is that it significantly simplifies the computation of optimal control.
+So one of the advantages of applying DP in continuous time is that it significantly simplifies the computation of optimal control.

 This makes continuous-time dynamic programming a very promising tool for solving continuous control tasks.
 It is a different question that how important continuous control is over discrete control.

+---

 ## Methods to Compute Value Function - Discrete Time